 by Ingrid Beer

-- Place your grill pan over medium-high heat; while it heats, brush some of the remaining 2 tablespoons of the agave over the cut side of the peaches, and place a batch onto the hot grill pan; grill for a couple of minutes, then turn slightly the created a cross-hatch, and grill another couple of minutes just until golden-brown and slightly softened; repeat with remaining peaches.
+- Place your grill pan over medium-high heat; while it heats, brush some of the remaining 2 tablespoons of the agave over the cut side of the peaches, and place a batch onto the hot grill pan, cut side down; grill for a couple of minutes, then turn slightly the created a cross-hatch, and grill for another couple of minutes just until golden-brown and slightly softened; repeat with remaining peaches.

-- Once all are grilled, finish by adding a creamy dollop of the vanilla mascarpone into the center of each grilled peach, then sprinkle over a little of the chopped hazelnuts; finish with an additional drizzle of the agave, if desired, and mint; serve.
+- Once all are grilled, finish by adding a creamy dollop of the vanilla mascarpone into the center of each grilled peach, then sprinkle over a little of the chopped hazelnuts; to serve, add an additional drizzle of the agave, if desired, and a sprinkle of mint.

 Tips & Tidbits for my Grilled Peaches with Vanilla Mascarpone:

 - Choose ripe and slightly soft peaches: While you definitely will want to choose nice, ripe, sweet peaches that have some give to them and a bit of softness, avoid ones that are too mushy as they will not hold their shape and break down.
 If they’re too ripe, they will also be challenging to cut cleanly and remove the pit.

 - Brush on the agave or honey for sweetness: I opt for agave here because I like the neutral flavor, but honey will work well too.
 I brush a touch onto the cut side of the peaches to help them caramelize on the grill a bit, and create a little extra sweetness and flavor.

 - Vanilla mascarpone, a creamy topper: While you can certainly omit this element, it truly is so very delicious on these grilled peaches!
 Simply use a fork to gently blend together some mascarpone cheese with a hint of agave and pure vanilla extract, taking care not to over-mix to keep the mixture smooth.
 Then, keep cold until ready to use.